Higher Education Trends

 Each quarterly publication will focus on one of the following four areas of higher education:

-- enrollment trends by institution type, credentials, province, field of study, student demographics, status of students
+- enrolment trends by institution type, credentials, province, field of study, student demographics, status of students

 Student outcomes